Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 1. Navigate to *Catalog > Asset Catalog*.
 2. Select **All Assets**.
 3. From the list view, click on the asset to edit.
-4. Click **Edit Asset**. *The Edit Asset wizard is displayed*.
+4. From here there are two way to edit the asset.
 All edits will be based on the latest draft version or release version of the asset.
-5. You can edit the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes without releasing a new asset version.
+      * The top right pencil icon handles editing the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes, without creating a draft or releasing a new asset version.
+This takes effect immediately.
+           * If the asset is in a draft state, setting auto-release to **Automatic** will result in release management being in an "on hold" setting.
+The asset draft must be manually "activated" to resume auto-release handling.
-6. You can edit the API services linked to this asset in the Group Resources step and release a new asset version to make it available for consumption by a product.
+      * Depending on the state of the asset either **Edit Asset** or **Create New Version** allows editing the API services linked to this asset in the Group Resources step and releasing a new asset version to make it available for consumption by a product.

-    * If the organization has the Compliance Validation entitlement, then the Security and Design compliance validation grading scores are displayed in the Available Resources table.
-See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.

-7. Click **Preview Asset** to view your asset changes prior to taking effect.
-If you made edits that do not require a new asset release, click **Save Draft & Exit** to update changes to the asset in a new draft.
+           * **Preview Asset** is available to view your asset changes prior to taking effect.
 If you have made edits that require a new asset release in the Group Resources step, click **Save** to update changes to the asset.
 The **Save** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
 Alternatively, if you made edits that require a new asset release in the Group Resources step with Auto-release disabled, you can click **Save & Activate** to update changes in an asset version release.
+           * If the organization has the Compliance Validation entitlement, then the Security and Design compliance validation grading scores are displayed in the Available Resources table.
+See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.

 ## Delete an asset